► BMW Vision Neue Klasse to launch 2 September

 ‘Now, once again, we are turning vision into reality: I can promise you that the Vision Neue Klasse is close to standard production and will be on the roads soon.
 The Neue Klasse is a mega-project that spans the entire company.
 It is about nothing less than the future of the BMW brand, the BMW Group and our portfolio.’

 BMW CEO Oliver Zipse: CAR magazine’s exclusive interview on Neue Klasse

-A pure electric alternative to the 3-series or X3 should kick off BMW’s ‘Neue Klasse’ generation of cars, says chief executive Oliver Zipse.
+A pure electric alternative to the 3-series or X3 should kick off BMW’s ‘Neue Klasse’ generation of cars, Zipse has previously confirmed to CAR magazine.
 The cars will be based on all-new component stacks and blood new battery tech and a deep-rooted sustainability approach.

 ‘Neue Klasse’ is a new architecture, and over the 10 years [from 2025], we will build many cars from it,’ explains the CEO in a wide-ranging interview with CAR, with photography by Fabian Kirchbauer.

-For Zipse’s view on BMW design, M Division’s future and much more, read CAR’s September 2021 issue out 11 August, in print or on Apple News+
+For Zipse’s view on BMW design, M Division’s future and much more, read CAR’s September 2021 issue in our back catalogue

 How BMW is defining the electric Neue Klasse